-Edited by Vanessa Alexandra Avisado, Anonymous, Lynn, Eng and 2 others
+Edited by Vanessa Alexandra Avisado, Lynn, Eng, Maria Quinney and 1 other

 There are many forms of communication, but verbal communication is often the most useful and effective.
 Throughout every day, people use their voices to communicate at work, with family members, and countless other individuals they may meet.
 Talking is something we mostly take for granted, but you will definitely miss it when you lose your voice due to overusing it or because of an illness.
 If you are suffering from voice damage, read on to find some tips on how to minimize it.

 There are some people who use their voice more often than others.
 Some even rely on it for their livelihood.
 If you are a professional who depends on your voice in your profession - teacher, call center agent, singer, lawyer, salesman, actor, clergy, telephone operator, or broadcaster - or you're the type who frequently shouts or screams, then you have higher risk of damaging your voice.
 Whether you're a professional who needs to use your voice a lot or not, it cannot be overemphasized how important it is to take care of your asset.
 A healthy voice is vital in clear verbal communication.
 Knowing how to maintain the health and effectiveness of your voice ensures that only the right sound quality is produced.

 Just as people usually walk without thinking about it, the same thing happens when you speak without thinking how voice is produced.
 It only gets your attention when voice problems characterized by hoarseness and instability arise.
 In all cases, these problems are indicative that something is wrong with the vocal cords.